 Google Flights: Explore Feature (my favorite way to find cheap flights on my own).

 Google is extremely well known as the world’s largest search engine.
-They’ve also got a section called Google flights, a well known and a tried and true approach among many travelers.
+They’ve also got a section called Google flights, a well-known and a tried and true approach among many travelers.
 Using the explore feature you can put in your starting destination and then explore prices all over the world.

 Being flexible with dates is also key.
 Opening the calendar to the month tab lets you scroll forward looking for the lowest prices on dates that will fit into your schedule.
 Google flights is even nice and helpful showing the best dates in green.
-From this view, you can click into specific dates and play around with itineraries depending on whether your stingy job gives you just 5 vacation days, or you’re lucky enough to work for one of those “unlimited vacation” companies.
+From that view, you can click into specific dates and play around with itineraries depending on whether your stingy job gives you just 10 vacation days, or you’re lucky enough to work for one of those “unlimited vacation” companies.

 Wherefor.com: Search by budget

 Wherefor.com is just a little different from the above-mentioned websites.
-Let’s say you’re working with a really tight budget (make sure to check out Tip 3 for how to score this flight for free) and you’re tired of clicking around in Skyscanner or Google flights only to find that by the time you find a cheap flight and then hop over to Hotels.com or Airbnb.com accommodations are too expensive.
+Let’s say you’re working with a really tight budget (make sure to check out Tip 3 for how to score this flight for free) and you’re tired of clicking around in Skyscanner or Google flights only to find that by the time you find a cheap flight and then hop over to Hotels.com or Airbnb.com, accommodations are too expensive.

 While this post is about how to score the flight for cheap, it’s important to have somewhere lined up when you get to the “now I lay me down to sleep” part of the day.

 Wherefor.com lets you search for hotel and airfare at once to see where you can afford to go.
 Instead of getting a bunch of listings for places your bank account won’t allow, you plug in what you can afford to spend, and they’ll give you back a nice tidy list of places you can go.
-If you’re located in Fort Lauderdale and have $1000 to spend, looks like you’re heading to Cartagena, Quito, or Chicago!
-Happy travels!

 I have to point out that this site does leave a lot to be desired, and you’ll likely be much better off putting together your own flight + accommodation itinerary for cheaper.